 To be eligible for employment with many federal agencies, an applicant must meet certain standards.
 Situations that may disqualify a candidate for a federal position include conviction of a felony whether it is a sex crime or not.

 Most state laws don’t specifically prohibit registered sex offenders from holding certain occupations.
 However, licensing agencies may deny professional licenses to sex offenders in certain occupations.
-For sex offenders, this may include:
+Additionally, the conditions and restrictions that are attached with a sex-related conviction prevent individuals from accessing multiple sites.
+For registered sex offenders, restricted occupational fields will likely include:

 - Daycare workers or operators